Marigold Hotel's Dench still driven by lure of the new

 The Second Best Exotic Marigold Hotel renews our acquaintance with a guest list of fading Brit retirees whose lust for life is reinvigorated by the fresh and unpredictable environment they find themselves cast into.

-Holder of the unofficial title of Britain's favourite actress since well before she turned 80 in December, Dench plays Evelyn, a widow who ends up running a business in her new home.
+Holder of the unofficial title of Britain's favorite actress since well before she turned 80 in December, Dench plays Evelyn, a widow who ends up running a business in her new home.

 The film offers a mix of Indian and British themes, laced with hints of British comedy classics like Fawlty Towers and One Foot in the Grave and dominated by the rough-edged characters played by Dench and fellow octogenarian Oscar winner Maggie Smith.